chromaui/chromatic-docs/src/content/guides/manual-ui-review.md

 ![Create review branches](../../images/create-review-branches.png)

-If you’re familiar with creating pull or merge requests with git, this process will be very familiar:
+If you’re familiar with creating pull or merge requests with Git, this process will be very familiar:

 - Select the base branch, which is the branch that’s used as the source of truth for comparison.
 Typically, this will be your `main` branch.
 - Select the head branch, which is the branch that has changes that you want to compare with the source of truth.
 This is often a feature or bug fix branch you’re working on.
 - Enter a title for the Review.
-- Click the “Compare branches” button to generate your new Review
+- Click the “Compare branches” button to generate your new Review.

 Your Review is now ready for you and your team to discuss.
-Follow along from to the [Understanding the Review](#understanding-the-review) section on for more information on how to benefit the most from UI Review.
+Check out the [Understanding the Review](/docs/review/#understanding-the-review) section for more information on how to benefit the most from UI Review.

 <details>
 <summary>Glossary</summary>